Online Originals: Camp Lejeune Marine qualifies for Summer Olympics, credits teammates for success

 The duty to reach for gold.

 The 2021 Summer Olympic games are scheduled for July 23- August 8.
-Wrestling be featured August 1-8.
+Wrestling is featured August 1-8.